KhartesViewer/khartes/README.md

 ## General workflow

+As the programmer, I am very familiar with how khartes works internally.
+However,
-As the programmer, I know how khartes works internally.
-However, I only have a few hours experience as a user of the software.
+I only have a few hours experience as a user of the software.
-The advice that follows is based on this experience, but these suggestions should not be treated as something engraved in stone, more like something written on papyrus in water-based ink.
+The advice that follows is based on this limited experience, but these suggestions should not be treated as something engraved in stone, more like something written on papyrus in water-based ink.